Adams Hemphill Neighborhood Park – Concept Planning

 Closure of East and West Drives through the Park: East and West Drives currently cut through the park.
 We had considered closing these roads to increase parkland.
 However, after hearing about how important these roads are from the community, we have decided to leave them as is.

-Other Locations for Detention Ponds
+Other Locations for Detention Basins

 Next Steps